 Home / Blog / Lien, Financial

 When you owe money to the CRA, they (like any creditor) will try to collect that debt from you.
-But the CRA has special legislated powers.
+But the CRA is not like other creditors in that it doesn’t need to give you a head’s up before it takes formal action.
 The CRA can seize your bank account and garnish your wages without giving you prior notice.
-Without taking you to court, the CRA can register a lien on your home or other property (such as a cottage or vacant land).
-Once CRA registers a lien, they are a secured creditor on the same footing as a bank that holds a mortgage.
+Without taking you to court, the CRA can register a lien on your home or other property (such as a cottage).
+Once they register a lien, they are a secured creditor on the same footing as a bank that holds a mortgage.
 Best to take matters in hand before you get this far down the road.

-Initially, personal income tax debt is on the same footing as credit card, personal loan and all unsecured debt.
-If you were to file a consumer proposal or faillite before a lien is registered, the income tax debt will be included and discharged along with the other unsecured debt.
+Personal income tax debt is on the same footing as credit card, personal loan and all unsecured debt.
+If you were to file a consumer proposal or faillite before the lien is registered, the debt can be compromised and discharged as unsecured.

 Once the CRA registers a lien on your property, they improve to a secured creditor ranking.
 You have improved their ranking.
 Why is that important?
 Once the CRA registers a lien on a property, they have a right to be paid from the proceeds of sale when the property is eventually sold.
-Interest on the debt continues to accrue.
-If CRA registers a lien before a consumer proposal or faillite is filed, they will likely want to be paid in full + interest.
+If they register a lien before a consumer proposal or faillite is filed, they will want to be paid in full + interest.

 The best way to avoid a tax lien is to answer when CRA calls or sends notices.
 Unlike a credit card company, the CRA doesn’t send monthly statements to remind you of the debt.
-Not opening your mail and ignoring the notices may seem like it helps initially but the stress returns when the next envelope arrives.
+Ignoring the notices may seem like it helps initially but the stress returns when the next notice arrives.

-If you don’t feel comfortable negotiating with CRA or other creditors making unaffordable collection demands, it’s time to ask for help.
+If you don’t feel comfortable negotiating with CRA or other creditors that may be making similar demands for you to pay, it’s time to ask for help.
 Pick up the phone and contact a trusted and experienced Licensed Insolvency Trustee.
 They will take stock of your situation and develop a plan that fits your budget.
-If for example a consumer proposal is filed, the Trustee will contact CRA and negotiate an agreement on your behalf.
+Once a formal plan is in place, they will negotiate directly with CRA on your behalf.

-The bottom line is that excessive debt is a serious matter.
-If you can no longer afford to keep up payments on your debt in including unpaid personal income taxes, whether CRA has already registered a lien or not, it’s important that you call a Trustee and take immediate action to prevent additional problems and unnecessary debt stress.
+The bottom line is that tax arrears are serious.
+If you have unpaid taxes, whether or not you already have a CRA lien in place against your home, it’s important that you take immediate action to prevent additional problems and unnecessary debt stress.